 Employees on the Administrative, Sponsored Research, and Support staffs who are laid off or who terminate voluntarily from the Institute, and are reemployed by the Institute at a later date, are eligible for the reinstatement of certain benefits according to the eligibility requirements noted below.
 For employees covered by union agreements, contractual provisions will prevail.

-In general, reinstatement upon reemployment applies only to the benefits of vacation eligibility and the probationary rules applying to sick leave accrual rates for Support Staff.
-It is specifically not intended for other illness-related benefits, such as extended sick leave or long-term disability.
-Supervisors should be aware at the time of reemployment that the responsibility for payment of sick leave and vacation balances falls on the hiring department.
+In general, reinstatement upon reemployment applies only to the benefit of vacation eligibility.
+It is specifically not intended for other illness-related benefits, such as Sick Time (except as provided in Section 2.10.2 and Section 2.10.3 below) or long-term disability.
+Supervisors should be aware at the time of reemployment that the responsibility for payment of any reinstated vacation or Sick Time balances falls on the hiring department.

 There is also a limited reinstatement benefit under the Tuition Assistance program; and, depending on original dates of hire, there may be reinstatement of certain benefits under the Children’s Scholarship Plan.
 Reinstatement under the MIT Basic Retirement Plan applies only to certain laid-off employees, as described in Section 2.10.3 below.
 Further detail on reinstatement and other terms of the plans may be found in the Summary Plan Descriptions or the plan booklets for the specific plans, which are available from the Benefits Office.

-Eligibility for vacation and Support Staff sick leave accruals: A former employee who is reemployed by the Institute may also have prior service counted towards eligibility for vacation and Support Staff sick leave accrual.
+Eligibility for vacation: A former employee who is reemployed by the Institute may also have prior service counted towards eligibility for vacation.
 The prior length of service is reinstated according to the service requirements outlined in this table:

 |Prior Length of Service at MIT||Allowable Length of Break In Service|